scitran/client/Search-examples.md

 (time values, including dates, are stored in SI units, seconds).

+    jsonwrite(srch,struct('indent','  ','replacementstyle','hex'))

+Parses the hex.

 Another issue is the use of _ at the front of a variable, like _id

 In this case, we cannot set a structure variable with a leading underscore, such as srch._id.
 But we can set

      srch.projects.match.x0x5F_id = projectID;

-The savejson('',srch) returns the variable as simply _id, without all the x0x5F nonsense.
+Again jsonwrite(srch,struct('indent','  ','replacementstyle','hex')) parses the string and the variable becomes simply _id, in the json data, without all the x0x5F nonsense.